NathanHarding/Therm-eff-cont/README.md

 -----Descriptions of the files included-----

-make_adjacency.py - a script to generate adjacency matrices with Watts-Strogatz properties.
+make_adjacency.py - a script to generate adjacency matrices with Watts-Strogatz properties for use with SIS_epidemic_logscale.m.

 SIS_epidemic_logscale.m - epidemic simulation which provides time series for analysis.